Undergraduate Catalog

 COMMUNICATION (COMM)

 241 Introduction to Public Speaking.
 (3) (General Education/Communication Skills) Preparation and delivery of informative and persuasive speeches.
 Students apply concepts of critical listening, audience adaptation, organization/support of ideas, appropriate style, and effective delivery.
-Not open to students with credit for COMM 242.
+Not open to students with credit in COMM 242.
 Accelerated section available.
 IAI: C2 900

 247 Argumentation.
 (3) A course in examining what it is to construct a strong argument in favor of any proposition through reasoning, critical thinking, and well-chosen evidence.
 Writing Instruction in the Disciplines (WID) course.
 Prerequisite: COMM 241 or consent of instructor.